developer-friendly/blog/docs/posts/0010-cert-manager.md

 certificate for `google.com` without owning it! :scream:

-The HTTP01 challenge requires you to expose a specific path on your web server for the CA to verify your domain.
-This is not always possible, especially if you're running a private service or if you're using a managed service like AWS ELB or Cloudflare.
+The HTTP01 challenge requires you to expose a specific path on your web server and asking the CA to send a GET request to that endpoint, expecting a specific file to be present in the response.

+This is not always possible, especially if you're running a private service.

-On a personal note, the HTTP01 feels like a complete hack to me and not at all standard.
-The feeling you get when you bypass a trivially best practice! :sweat:
+On a personal note, the HTTP01 feels like a complete hack to me. :sweat:

 As such, **in this guide, we'll use the DNS01 challenge**.
-This challenge requires you to create a specific DNS record in your domain's DNS zone.
-That said, you will need to have access to your domain's DNS zone to create the record and grant cert-manager that level of access.
+This challenge will create a specific DNS record in your nameserver.
+You don't specifically have to manually do it yourself, as that is the whole point of automation that cert-manager will bring to the table.

-Providing access to cert-manager to create the DNS records is not mandatory and you can do it on your own, though this beats the purpose of automation, where you can sleep well knowing that your certificates will be renewed automatically and on time without any manual intervention.

-For the DNS01 challenge, there are a couple of supported DNS providers natively by cert-manager.
+For the DNS01 challenge, there are a couple of nameserver providers natively supported by cert-manager.
 You can find the list of [supported providers on their website].

-For the purpose of this guide, we will provide examples for two different DNS
-providers: AWS Route53 and Cloudflare.
+For the purpose of this guide, we will provide examples for two different nameserver providers: AWS Route53 and Cloudflare.

 AWS services are the indudstry standard for many companies, and Route53 is one of the most popular DNS services (fame where it's due).

 Cloudflare, on the other hand, is handling a significant portion of the internet's traffic and is known for its networking capabilities across the globe.

-If you have other needs, you won't find it too difficult to find support for your DNS provider in the cert-manager documentation.
+If you have other needs, you won't find it too difficult to find support for your nameserver provider in the cert-manager documentation.

 ## Step 1.1: AWS Route53 Issuer

-The [developer-friendly.blog] domain is hosted in Cloudflare and to demonstrate the AWS Route53 issuer, we will make it so that a subdomain will be resolved using Route53.
-That way, we can grab the TLS certificates later by cert-manager using the DNS01 challenge from Route53.
+The [developer-friendly.blog] domain is hosted in Cloudflare and to demonstrate the AWS Route53 issuer, we will make it so that a subdomain will be resolved by a Route53 Hosted Zone.
+That way, we can instruct the cert-manager controller to talk to the Route53 API for record creation and domain verfication.

 <figure markdown="span" style="border: 1px solid #000">
    ![Nameservers](../static/img/0010/ns-providers.webp "Click to zoom in"){ loading=lazy }
    <figcaption>Nameserver Diagrams</figcaption>
 </figure>

 ```hcl title="hosted-zone/variables.tf"
 -8<- "docs/codes/0010/hosted-zone/variables.tf"